lnis-uofu/OpenFPGA/tutorials/fpga_flow/how2use.md

 By running this script we took an architecture description file, generated its netlist, generated a bitstream to implement a benchmark on it and verified this implementation.<br />
 When you open this file you can see that 2 scripts are called.
 The first one is **rewrite_path_in_file.pl** which allow us to make this tutorial generic by generating full path to dependancies.<br />
 The second one is **fpga_flow.pl**.
-This script launch OpenFPGA flow and can be used with a lot of [options](https://github.com/LNIS-Projects/OpenFPGA/blob/documentation/tutorials/fpga_flow/options.md).
-In this example we activated all FPGA-Verilog options
+This script launch OpenFPGA flow and can be used with a lot of [options](https://github.com/LNIS-Projects/OpenFPGA/blob/documentation/tutorials/fpga_flow/options.md).<br />

-*Any script provides help if launch without argument*
+There is 3 important things to see:

-fpga_flow.pl has dependencies which need to be configured.
-They are:
+- All FPGA-Verilog options have been activated
-* configuration file, which provides dependencies path and flow type
+- fpga_flow.pl calls a configuration file through "config_file" variable
-* benchmark list file
+- fpga_flow.pl calls a list of benchmark to implement and test through "bench_txt" variable

 ## Configuration file